inahga/inahgible/README.md

-# inahga.org Ansible
+# Ansible Collection - inahga.inahga

-A repo for some common Ansible roles and playbooks.
+Documentation for the collection.